Azarkevich-Nikita/Azarkevich-Nikita/README.md

 My main tech languages are Java and JavaScript, powered by a lot of motivation 🚀 My favorite tools are Visual Studio Code, pgAdmin, and YouTube (best debugger ever).

-I’ve got a bunch of pinned projects, but my favorite one is Anime Scene Gallery 🎨 If you want to learn how I build things, feel free to explore my projects here.
+If you want to learn how I build things, feel free to explore my projects here.

 My small stack